krisbock/ai-hub/docs/EnterpriseAzureOpenAIHub.md

 ## Deploy for Production

 When deploying Enterprise Azure OpenAI Hub via Azure portal, the default deployment intent is set to "Production", and the deployment experience is tailored to the Enterprises to conform to their security and compliance requirements.
-All recommendations are by default being enabled, but allows you to customize each option as needed, should there be any specific requirements that need to be catered for (e.g., use Microsoft-managed keys instead of customer-managed keys for one or more services).
+All recommendations are enabled by default, but allows you to customize each option as needed, should there be any specific requirements that need to be catered for (e.g., use Microsoft-managed keys instead of customer-managed keys for one or more services).

 By selecting "Production", you can currently deploy to only a single Azure region in a subscription, where a virtual network must be already created with a dedicated subnet to be used for the Private Endpoints for each service if you require private connectivity for the Azure services.
+In addition, the use of Azure Function Apps (through the Patient Referral scenario) also requires a dedicated subnet for the App Service Environment (ASE) to be created in the same region where the Virtual Network is created.

 For multi-region deployment, select "Proof of Concept" as the deployment intent, and follow the instructions in the next section.